mans1995/vue-tutorial/README.md

 ## Laravel & Vue.js: Quickstart

-This project is a simple tutorial integrate Vue.js to Laravel and learn the basics of the Vue.js framework.
+This project is a simple tutorial to integrate Vue.js to Laravel and learn the basics of the Vue.js framework.

 To make it run locally simple run those commands: